ibexa/documentation-developer/docs/search/criteria_reference/price_isbaseprice_criterion.md

 ## Limitations

-The `IsBasePrice` Criterion is not available in Solr or Elasticsearch engines.
+The `IsBasePrice` Criterion isn't available in Solr or Elasticsearch engines.

 ## Example